persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - web browser opens a link to "TNC" documentation
       - continue

+    - Third page table is empty:
+      - Continue

-    - Third page check the values :
+    - Fourth page check the values:

       .. image:: /developer_manual/validation/optimization_wizard_3rd_page.png
           :align: center

-      - Problem type : Minimization
+      - Problem type: Minimization
-      - Number of function evaluations : 150
+      - Number of function evaluations: 150
-      - Absolute/Relative/Residual/Constraint error : 1e-6
+      - Absolute/Relative/Residual/Constraint error: 1e-6

     - click on the Finish button

       - a window appears with a table of parameters, a progress bar and 2 buttons 'Run' and 'Stop'
       - click on the 'Run' button

-    - check result window :
+    - check result window:

       .. image:: /developer_manual/validation/optimization_result.png
           :align: center

-      - left side : 1 variable in the list view
+      - left side: 1 variable in the list view
-      - right side, tabs : Result - Convergence - Parameters - Model
+      - right side, tabs: Result - Convergence - Parameters - Model
-      - Convergence tab : 2 tabs : Optimal value - Error
+      - Convergence tab: 2 tabs: Optimal value - Error
-      - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
+      - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view: check its behavior

-  - Morris : aMorris item
+  - Morris: aMorris item

-    - First page check the values :
+    - First page check the values:

       .. image:: /developer_manual/validation/morris_wizard_1st_page.png
           :align: center

-      - selected output : y0
+      - selected output: y0
-      - method : Morris
+      - method: Morris
       - continue

-    - Second page check the values :
+    - Second page check the values:

       - 3 lines
       - check table behavior:

-        - if lower > upper bound : variable name in red, tooltip on the name and can not validate the page
+        - if lower > upper bound: variable name in red, tooltip on the name and can not validate the page
-        - if upper < lower bound : variable name in red, tooltip on the name and can not validate the page
+        - if upper < lower bound: variable name in red, tooltip on the name and can not validate the page
-      - set lower bounds : [0, 0, 0.9]
+      - set lower bounds: [0, 0, 0.9]
-      - set upper bounds : [10, 10, 1.1]
+      - set upper bounds: [10, 10, 1.1]

       .. image:: /developer_manual/validation/morris_wizard_2nd_page.png
           :align: center

-    - Third page check the values :
+    - Third page check the values:

       .. image:: /developer_manual/validation/morris_wizard_3rd_page.png
           :align: center

-      - Number of trajectories : 10
+      - Number of trajectories: 10
-      - Level : 4
+      - Level: 4
-      - Seed : 2
+      - Seed: 2
-      - Number of simulations : 40
+      - Number of simulations: 40
       - check page behavior:

-        - if Number of trajectories : 11 -> Number of simulations : 44
+        - if Number of trajectories: 11 -> Number of simulations: 44

     - click on the Finish button

       - a window appears with a table of parameters, a progress bar and 2 buttons 'Run' and 'Stop'
       - click on the 'Run' button

-    - check result window :
+    - check result window:

       .. image:: /developer_manual/validation/morris_result.png
           :align: center

-      - left side : 1 variable in the list view
+      - left side: 1 variable in the list view
-      - right side, tabs : Elementary effects - Table - Parallel coordinates plot - Plot matrix - Scatter plots - Parameters - Model
+      - right side, tabs: Elementary effects - Table - Parallel coordinates plot - Plot matrix - Scatter plots - Parameters - Model
-      - Elementary effects tab : 2 tabs : Graph (mu*, sigma) - Graph (mu*, mu)
+      - Elementary effects tab: 2 tabs: Graph (mu*, sigma) - Graph (mu*, mu)
-      - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
+      - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view: check its behavior
-      - check the tabs (Table - Parallel coordinates plot - Plot matrix - Scatter plots) are linked : do several selections in a tab and check the selection is the same in the others tabs
+      - check the tabs (Table - Parallel coordinates plot - Plot matrix - Scatter plots) are linked: do several selections in a tab and check the selection is the same in the others tabs

       - check Elementary effects tab behavior:

-        - selection of points in the graphs (right click + draw rectangle) : a context menu appears with items : De/select the points
+        - selection of points in the graphs (right click + draw rectangle): a context menu appears with items: De/select the points
-        - slider below the plot : moves the green vertical line.
+        - slider below the plot: moves the green vertical line.
 Check the line's position is synchronized on the two graphs
         - all points at the left of the green line on the graphs correspond to the lines of the table with a cross in the No effect column
         - the blue points on the graphs correspond to the selected lines of the table
         - the red points on the graphs correspond to the unselected lines of the table

-    - check the reuse of the Morris result by the Probabilistic model :
+    - check the reuse of the Morris result by the Probabilistic model:

       - create a Probabilistic model for symbolicModel (right click on Definition item below symbolicModel)
       - On the window which appears, select all variables of the table